nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 ---

 The selected gene sets are based on sorting from the highest occurrence to the lowest.
+The result shows that the current approach on limited reads number only will affect the gene recovery rate when the gene number is lower than 30.
+With 30k data, there is no difference between 30 to 353 genes as targeted reference.